MicrosoftDocs/xamarin-docs/docs/ios/tvos/app-fundamentals/resources-data-storage.md

 You use Xcode to create bundles of related content (such as all assets for game level 2) associated with a give Resource Tag.
 Later your app will request On-Demand Resource by specifying this Resource Tag.
 Your app should present a UI to the user stating that content is being downloaded.
 For more information, please see Apple's [On-Demand Resources Guide](https://developer.apple.com/library/prerelease/tvos/documentation/FileManagement/Conceptual/On_Demand_Resources_Guide/index.html#//apple_ref/doc/uid/TP40015083).

 > [!IMPORTANT]
-> **NOTE:** Care should be taken to strike the right balance between the number of times the app has to download On-Demand Resources and the size of the individual downloads.
+> Care should be taken to strike the right balance between the number of times the app has to download On-Demand Resources and the size of the individual downloads.
 User may become frustrated with your app if gameplay is interrupted constantly to download new content or if a single download takes too much time.